Mild procedures may cause short-term mild pain, suffering or distress and/or minor changes in well-being or condition. They can include:

 Generating antibodies using a rabbit

 "This involves catching and restraining the rabbit and giving an injection of a substance that will cause a slight immune reaction (but will not cause sickness).
 One of the rabbit's ears is slightly warmed up to make the veins stand out so that it will be easier to do the injection.
 Later blood samples will be taken at intervals and the antibodies extracted from the blood for use in research.
-Rabbits are sometimes housed for months or years, and blood samples taken every couple of months."
+Rabbits are sometimes housed for months or years, and blood samples were taken every couple of months."

 Example taken from Openness on Animal Research Dialogue.